 On your day of arrival, please plan to arrive between 2 and 5 so that you may settle in for dinner at 5:30 or 6pm and orientation at 7:30.
 If you will arrive after 6 pm, please call and let us know.
 If you cannot get here by 8:30 pm, please consider arriving early Saturday.
 On arrival, please come to the registration office upstairs in the main building.
-If you arrive after the registration office has closed, you will find your name and accommodation information posted on the welcome board in the dining hall.
-You may speak to a monastic or lay resident if you have any trouble finding your way around.
 For our Themed Retreats, we ask that everyone arrive on arrival day and depart on departure day.
 We do not offer partial stays during our Themed Retreats.
 If a themed retreat begins on a Wednesday, please do not register with the intention of arriving on Friday or another day of the week.

 Please see our Getting Here page for more information on transportation to the monastery.

 Most people who visit Blue Cliff stay in a simple dorm-style room with bunk beds and two to ten people, depending on the size of the retreat.
 Sharing a living space with others is part of our practice of community and togetherness.
 Spaces for couples and families are available.
 We do not offer single rooms.
 If you have questions or other accommodation needs, please contact our registration office.